leanprover/logic_and_proof_lean3/sets_in_lean.rst

 Translated to propositions, the theorem above states that for every pair of elements :math:`A` and :math:`B` in a Boolean algebra, :math:`(A \wedge \neg B) \vee B = B`.
 Lean allows us to do calculations on propositions as though they are elements of a Boolean algebra, with equality replaced by ``↔``.

 ..
 TODO(Jeremy): put ``not_or_self`` into the library
+..
+TODO(Jeremy): give lists of the calculation lemmas for sets and propositions (and make sure the library has a good list)

 .. code-block:: lean